lunarvpn/lunarvpn.github.io/policy.md

 # Privacy Policy

-lunarvpn@yandex.ru built the Lunar VPNas a Free app.
+lunarvpn@yandex.ru built the Lunar VPN as a Free app.
 This SERVICE is provided by lunarvpn@yandex.ru at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.